Parliament House, Edinburgh: Ownership and renovations

+Features

 Architecture

 Robert Reid designed the exterior of the building (1803-10 and 1827-38).
 He gave the whole complex an overall unified Classical façade on the north side.
 This Parliament Square façade was strongly influenced by the Adam style, in particular their unexecuted designs for the quadrants of the Old College of the University of Edinburgh.
 The façade is a Classical, 3-storey, 31-bay, symmetrical U-plan, with a central advanced 5-bay pedimented hexastyle portico, a cornice and balustraded parapet with decorative panels inset, some surmounted by stone sphinxes.

 The Advocates Library was founded in 1682, and is located in the William Henry Playfair-designed building (1830) to the west of the south end of Parliament Hall.
 It remains a heavily used legal resource.
 As well as collecting legal works, it was also a deposit library, and in 1925 the non-legal books in their collection were given to the new National Library of Scotland, which is located next to the library, on George IV Bridge.

 To the west of the north end of Parliament Hall is the Signet Library.
 It is a private library, funded by members of the Society of Writers to Her Majesty's Signet, who are generally practising solicitors.
 Construction began in 1810 to a design by Robert Reid, and it presents a classical front to Parliament Square.

+Laigh Hall

+Beneath Parliament Hall is the Laigh Hall, the original use of which remains unclear, although it may have been used for subsidiary parliamentary meetings or perhaps as a storage space.
+In 1662 the legal registers of Scotland were removed from the 'register house' in Edinburgh Castle to the Laigh Hall, as were parliamentary and other records in 1689.
+The national records would continue to be stored in the Laigh Hall until 1789.
+Edinburgh's infamous Maiden guillotine was also stored in the Laigh Hall at one point.

+Treasury

+The two-storey south-east wing, known as the Treasury, contained an entrance lobby on the ground floor, with the Court of Session occupying the two ground floor chambers.
+The upper floor contained the Treasury Room (used by the Treasurer and the later Treasury Board), the Council Chamber (used by the Privy Council), and the Exchequer Room (used by the Court of Exchequer).
+During parliamentary sessions all of these rooms would have been used by committees.